 Subsection (a)(3) is necessary to provide clarity and guidance to businesses about which operational elements are necessary to identify to adequately determine the benefits and potential risks of a given processing activity.
 These operational elements, such as the planned method of processing and the sources of personal information, affect the nature of the risk to consumers' privacy.
-Similarly, the relationship that a business has with consumers and the specificity, explicitness, prominence, and clarity of the business's disclosures affects whether the business's processing is consistent with consumers' reasonable expectations regarding the purposes for which their personal information, the other entities involved in the processing, and the technology to be used is necessary to, for example, assess the risk of unauthorized access and to identify and implement relevant safeguards.
+Similarly, the relationship that a business has with consumers and the specificity, explicitness, prominence, and clarity of the business's disclosures affects whether the business's processing is consistent with consumers' reasonable expectations regarding the purposes for which their personal information will be processed.
+Moreover, identifying the length of retention of the personal information, the other entities involved in the processing, and the technology to be used is necessary to, for example, assess the risk of unauthorized access and to identify and implement relevant safeguards.
 Lastly, the approximate number of consumers whose personal information is processed also affects the magnitude of a given benefit or risk and may affect the safeguards that a business plans to implement.